 Location: Gertz Building, 92-31 Union Hall St, 4th Fl, Jamaica, NY 11433

-For more information and to apply, complete the online recruitment form, email IMPACT@fedcap.org, or call 646-931-2414 (toll-free 855-530-4796).
+For questions, more information, or to apply, complete the online recruitment form, email IMPACT@fedcap.org, or call 646-931-2414 (toll-free 855-530-4796).
 Applications are accepted on a rolling basis, and you can spread the word with the IMPACT Program Flyer.

 St. Nicks Alliance offers comprehensive workforce development services, including skills training, job placement, adult education, and career guidance for youth and adults.
 They focus on in-demand fields such as construction, HVAC, environmental remediation, healthcare, tech, finance and more, helping over 1,000 individuals annually secure high-wage, career-track jobs.
 For more information, please visit their website and sign-up for their in-person info sessions, held on a weekly basis in Brooklyn.